Parliamentary.ai

 Overview

-The Climate Change (Sectoral Targets) Bill aims to establish legally binding targets for reducing carbon emissions and increasing renewable energy sources in the UK.
-It sets out specific targets across various sectors, mandates the creation of a national energy strategy, and outlines mechanisms for reviewing and updating these targets.
+The Climate Change (Sectoral Targets) Bill aims to set legally binding targets for reducing carbon emissions and increasing renewable energy in the UK across various sectors.
+It mandates the creation of a national strategy to achieve these targets and provides a framework for regular reviews and updates.

 Description

-This bill sets ambitious targets for energy efficiency improvements, renewable energy generation, and carbon emission reduction across various sectors in the UK.
+This bill sets targets for several sectors to reduce energy consumption and increase renewable energy use.
 Key targets include:

-• Combined Heat and Power (CHP): Installation of 10 gigawatts of CHP capacity by 2010.
+• Combined Heat & Power (CHP): Installation of 10 gigawatts of CHP capacity by 2010.

-• Microgeneration Installations: An eightfold increase in dwellings with microgeneration installations by 2012 (from 2007 levels).
+• Microgeneration Installations: An eightfold increase in dwellings with microgeneration by 2012 (compared to 2007).

-• Dwelling Energy Ratings: 80% of dwellings to achieve a Standard Assessment Procedure (SAP) rating of 80 or above by 2016.
+• Dwelling Energy Ratings (SAP): 80% of dwellings to achieve an SAP rating of 80 or above by 2016.

 Government Spending

-The bill mandates that all expenditure incurred by the Secretary of State in implementing the Act, and any increases in sums payable under other acts due to this Act, will be paid from public funds.
-No specific figures are provided in the bill itself.
+The bill states that any expenditure incurred by the Secretary of State in implementing the Act, and any increases in sums payable under other Acts attributable to this Act, will be paid from public funds.
+Specific figures are not provided in the bill itself.

 Groups Affected